GenEpi-GenPhySE/circDetector/AnnotationRules.md

 ####     Class-seE
      The circRNA is retained in [class-1] OR in [class-2]  BUT NOT in Class-E

+####     Class-asE
+     For a circRNA located on upstream strand, the Start-circRNA corresponds exactly to an exonic 3'splice site AND
+       the End-circRNA corresponds exactly to an exonic 5' splice site

+     For a circRNA located on reverse strand, the Start-circRNA corresponds exactly to an exonic 5'splice site AND
+       the End-circRNA corresponds exactly to an exonic 3' splice site

 ####    Class-I
      The circRNA is mapped inside an intron